Mortgages

 Interest-only mortgages

 Interest-only mortgages are less popular than other types of mortgages in Spain.
-Only residents can take out this type of mortgage, which allows you to pay off just the interest for the first term of the mortgage.
+Only residents can take out this type of mortgage, which allows you to pay off just the interest for the first term.
 While you can save money on your monthly repayments with an interest-only mortgage, you will often pay more in the long run, as it takes a lot longer to pay off the entire amount.

 Non-euro mortgages